How To Upcycle China Plates With A Ryobi Rotary Tool

 How To Upcycle China Plates Into Trees

-2. Next, using the pen marks as a guide with the rotary tool saw the triangle from the plate.
+Step 2: Next, using the pen marks as a guide with the rotary tool, saw the triangle from the plate.
 You will be surprised how easily the rotary tool will cut through the China plates to be upcycled.
 It is really easy to handle too.

-3. The cut piece of China will be sharp and needs to be smoothed.
-To do this simply change the attachment on the end of the Ryobi rotary tool from a cutting disc to a grinding wheel.
+Step 3: The cut piece of China will be sharp and needs to be smoothed.
+To do this, simply change the attachment on the end of the Ryobi rotary tool from a cutting disc to a grinding wheel.

-4. Next, change the Ryobi rotary tool attached to a wood cutting disc.
+Step 4: Next, change the Ryobi rotary tool attached to a wood-cutting disc.
 Then use this to cut a groove into the top of the cotton wheel.
 Make sure it is wide enough to fit the edge of the plate.

-5. Next, using glue stick the bottom of the cut China plate into the cotton reel groove.
+Step 5: Next, glue the bottom of the cut China plate into the cotton reel groove.

-6. Finally, to finish of these upcycle China plates tree decorations cover the wooden spools with some scrap fabric.
+Step 6: Finally, to finish these upcycle China plates tree decorations, cover the wooden spools with some scrap fabric.

 The Magic of Three

-I made three of these cute little China plate Christmas trees, to display together.
-Objects and ornaments always look better when displayed in groups of threes.
+I made three cute little China plate Christmas trees to display together.
+Objects and ornaments always look better when displayed in groups of three.

-“The rule guideline of threes say that things arranged in odd numbers are more appealing, memorable, and effective than even-numbered groupings”.
+"The rule guideline of threes says that things arranged in odd numbers are more appealing, memorable, and effective than even-numbered groupings".

-If you want a more traditional Christmas tree display than you can use a China plate in more festive colours of green and red.
+If you want a more traditional Christmas tree display, you can use a China plate in more festive colours of green and red.

 Or perhaps you could use a plain white plate and then paint a tree onto the cut ceramic with paints or a sharpie.
-I like a variety of colours with my Christmas decorations and not just stick to the usual colours of red, green and white.
+I like various colours with my Christmas decorations and not just stick to the usual colours of red, green and white.

-A hole can be drilled into the China plate trees with the rotary tool if you want to turn this into a hanging ornament.
+If you want to turn this into a hanging ornament, a hole can be drilled into the China plate trees with the rotary tool.

-If you liked these upcycled China plate trees should check out some of my other Christmas upcycles.
+If you liked these upcycled China plate trees, check out some of my other cone Christmas trees and other upcycles.

 - Glamorous Oyster Shell Ornament